What are psychedelic assisted therapies?

 Overview

 You may have heard about psychedelic assisted therapies, which have received increasing attention in the media as potential mental health and substance use treatments.
 In these therapies, substances like MDMA and psilocybin are used in controlled therapeutic settings alongside other established therapies, such as talk therapy, to treat conditions including severe forms of depression, PTSD, and anxiety.
-The substances are highly regulated, and manufacturers, suppliers, and medical practitioners need to comply with strict requirements.
-The drugs can only be taken under the supervision of at least one medical professional in a clinical setting.
-The research is in early stages, but the findings so far suggest these substances, when used carefully, under supervision, and alongside therapy might offer unique benefits.

-Key changes to Australia's regulation
+Key changes to Australia's regulations

 • As of the 1st of July 2023, MDMA and psilocybin are nationally recognised as medicines and can be prescribed in strictly controlled contexts and conditions.
 However, currently there are no approved MDMA or psilocybin containing products on the Australian Register of Therapeutic Goods (ARTG)